Pío Pico: Later life

 However, gambling, losses to loan sharks, bad business practices, being a victim of fraud, and the flood of 1883 ruined him financially.
 For example, in 1893, Pico made an arrangement with Bernard Cohn in which Cohn paid Pico more than $60,000 in exchange for a deed to Pico's property in Los Angeles and elsewhere in the county.
 Pico sued Cohn, but lost on appeal.
 The decision, Pico v.
 Cohn (1891) 91 Cal.
 129, 133-134, is classically cited by California appellate courts in cases having to do with the setting aside of a judgment in case of fraud.

 Pico was forced to liquidate his real estate holdings and his final years were spent in near poverty.
 In 1893, a committee of local boosters and history enthusiasts asked him to appear at the Chicago World's Columbian Exposition as "the last of the California "dons".
 Pico refused, considering it an affront to his dignity.
 He died in 1894 at the home of his daughter, Joaquina Pico Moreno, in Los Angeles.
 He was buried in the old Calvary Cemetery on North Broadway in Downtown Los Angeles, but his remains, as well as those of his wife, were relocated in 1921 to a modest tomb in El Campo Santo Cemetery, now in the Homestead Museum in the City of Industry.

+Personal life

+Pico's wife María Ignacia Alvarado died on February 21, 1854, in Santa Barbara.
+Pico never acknowledged any children with her or anyone else, but multiple people claimed to have been his direct descendants.
+The mixed martial artist Aaron Pico is reportedly Pío Pico's great-great-great-great grandson.

+Pico, a Spanish speaker, never learned English, which would become an important factor in his lawsuit against Juan Forster.

 Pico held three different nationalities during his lifetime.
 He was born a Spaniard in New Spain, became a Mexican citizen as a young man, and finally a United States citizen.
 He was known for his extravagant lifestyle, with fine clothes, expensive furnishings, and heavy gambling.